-Fred Eversley’s first solo exhibition in over four decades in New York is on view at our New York gallery from May 6 through June 10, 2023.
-Eversley will be the subject of a 2024 retrospective exhibition at the Benton Museum of Art at Pomona College in Claremont, California.
-He has also been the subject of several solo exhibitions, including a 2022–2023 survey of his work at the Orange County Museum of Art (OCMA), Costa Mesa, California.
-Other solo exhibitions include the Rose Art Museum, Brandeis University, Waltham, Massachusetts (2017); Art + Practice, Los Angeles (2016); National Academy of Science, Washington, D.C.
+Fred Eversley: Parabolic Light, Eversley’s first public artwork in New York, is on view through August 25, 2024, at Doris C. Freedman Plaza in Central Park.
+Eversley has also been the subject of solo exhibitions at the Orange County Museum of Art, Costa Mesa, California (2022–2023); Rose Art Museum, Brandeis University, Waltham, Massachusetts (2017); Art + Practice, Los Angeles (2016); National Academy of Science, Washington, D.C.
 (1981); Palm Springs Art Museum, California (1977); Newport Harbor Art Museum, Newport Beach, California (1976); and Whitney Museum of American Art, New York (1970).
-Recent group exhibitions include Light, Space, Surface: Selections from LACMA’s Collection, Los Angeles County Museum of Art (2023); Light and Space, Copenhagen Contemporary, Copenhagen (2021–2022); Soul of a Nation: Art in the Age of Black Power (2017–2020, traveled to five venues); Space Shifters, Hayward Gallery, London (2018); Dynamo – A Century of Light and Motion in Art, Grand Palais, Paris (2013); Pacific Standard Time: Art in L.A.
+Recent group exhibitions include Light, Space, Surface: Selections from LACMA’s Collection, Los Angeles County Museum of Art (2023); Light and Space, Copenhagen Contemporary, Copenhagen (2021–2022); Soul of a Nation: Art in the Age of Black Power 1963–1983 (2017–2020, traveled to five venues); Space Shifters, Hayward Gallery, London (2018); Dynamo – A Century of Light and Motion in Art, Grand Palais, Paris (2013); Pacific Standard Time: Art in L.A.
 1945–1980 (Getty Foundation, 2011; traveled to Gropius Bau, Berlin, 2012).
-His work is in the permanent collections of more than three dozen museums throughout the world, including Guggenheim Museum, New York; Museum of Fine Arts, Houston; Whitney Museum of American Art, New York; Crystal Bridges Museum of American Art, Bentonville, Arkansas; Museum of Modern Art, New York; K11 Art Foundation, Hong Kong; and Los Angeles County Museum of Art.
-The first monograph dedicated to Eversley's work was published by David Kordansky Gallery in 2022.
-Eversley lives and works in New York.
+His work is in the permanent collections of more than three dozen museums throughout the world, including Tate Modern, London; Guggenheim Museum, New York; Museum of Fine Arts, Houston; Whitney Museum of American Art, New York; Crystal Bridges Museum of American Art, Bentonville, Arkansas; Museum of Modern Art, New York; K11 Art Foundation, Hong Kong; and Los Angeles County Museum of Art.
+The first monograph dedicated to Eversley’s work was published by David Kordansky Gallery in 2022.
+Eversley lives and works in New York City.